Everest Base Camp Trek with Helicopter Return

 Everest Base Camp Trek with Helicopter Return Overview

 Our trekking has created a special trekking package for those eager to reach Everest Base Camp (EBC) but with limited vacation time.
-This 11-day short yet action-packed trekking itinerary is designed to fit your schedule and budget.
+This 12-day short yet action-packed trekking itinerary is designed to fit your schedule and budget.
 You’ll arrive at the base camp just like every other trekker, but the advantage of this package is that you won’t need to trek back to Lukla.
-Instead, you’ll have the opportunity to fly directly back to Kathmandu from Gorak Shep via a chartered helicopter, saving you both time and energy.
+Instead, you’ll have the opportunity to fly directly back to Kathmandu from Gorak Shep via a helicopter, saving you both time and energy.

 Similar to other EBC treks, you will traverse through Sagarmatha National Park, spend a day in Namche Bazaar, and immerse yourself in the Sherpa lifestyle.
 Throughout the journey, you will be treated to stunning views of Mount Everest, Ama Dablam, Lhotse, Thamserku, Pumori, and many more.
 The best vantage point for these majestic mountains is from the summit of Kala Patthar, where you can enjoy panoramic 360-degree views of the mountain range.